 A logical place to start is with a renewed focus on the institutions of higher education that enroll 75 percent of students: two- and four-year public colleges.
 These schools are the only higher education options in many communities, and have a track record of both adapting to meet the educational needs of their communities and serving as engines of mobility into higher income careers.

 Democrats remain committed to a higher education system that has multiple pathways to attaining a meaningful credential that is not necessarily a four-year on-campus degree, but we also remain committed to protecting access to a four-year on campus degree for any person qualified and desiring of one.

 That will likely take a sustained, increased investment of resources.
-And while I understand that many Members claim we don't have the money to commit to higher education, I'd counter that taxpayer money spent on higher education is a vital investment in our nation's security and workforce.
-The globalization of the marketplace has altered the way the U.S. and other countries compete for business.
-With the rapid development of this global marketplace, the U.S. is no longer the single dominant country in the world economy.
+And while I understand that many Members claim we don't have the money to commit to higher education, I would counter that taxpayer money spent on higher education is a vital investment in our nation's security and workforce.
+We live in a global economy and other countries compete for business.
 And in our global economy, the main competitive advantage we have in America is our advantage in education.
 We certainly can't compete with other countries when it comes to the lowest wages, when many around the world may work for a few dollars or even a few pennies a day.
 Nor can we compete in terms of location.
 You no longer have to be located near your co-workers; with today's technology - video-conferencing, smartphones, tablets -if you can work across the hall from your co-workers, you can now work across the globe from your co-workers.
 Goods can be shipped around the globe in a matter of days if not hours, so there's no advantage for a manufacturer to build his factory near his customers.
 No, the main reason that America remains strong and continues to attract business investment is because we have well educated workers.

 As the richest country on earth, we have the resources to ensure that all students have access to multiple, high-quality higher education opportunities.
 We can increase the maximum Pell Grant award.
 We can provide funds to help schools create the supports needed to accelerate completion.
+We can support the important work done at our Historically Black Colleges and Universities and other Minority Serving Institutions.
 We can devise loan repayment and forgiveness options that allow student borrowers to repay their loans without surrendering their economic freedom.

-We can do all those things, if we look at the fiscal decisions made here in Washington in the collective, and not as individual choices.
+We can do all those things, but we have to make them within a system of priorities.
 In 2013, Congress renewed the Bush-era tax cuts, including significant benefits for the top one percent, and in the next week raised the interest rate on federal student loans.
 We gave tax breaks to millionaires and billionaires and then charged poor students more to borrow money to go to college.
 If the American people want our higher education system to remain the envy of the world, we can't do it on the cheap.
-That means working to find policy solutions that promote sustained investment at both the federal and state levels.
+That means we have to prioritize policy solutions that promote sustained investment at both the federal and state levels.